LKreutzer/bazel-workshop/README.md

 - [`WORKSPACE.bazel`](https://bazel.build/concepts/build-ref#workspace): Defines a Bazel project.
 Configuration of [Bazel rules](https://bazel.build/extending/rules) to be used in the project.
 - [`.bazelrc`](https://bazel.build/run/bazelrc): General configuration of flags for commands.
-- [`BUILD.bazel`](https://bazel.build/concepts/build-files): A file, e.g. `lte/gateway/python/magma/mobilityd/BUILD.bazel`, in which sources are defined in binaries, libraries and tests.
+- [`BUILD.bazel`](https://bazel.build/concepts/build-files): A file, e.g. `lte/gateway/python/magma/mobilityd/BUILD.bazel`, in which sources are defined in [targets](https://bazel.build/concepts/build-ref#targets), e.g. binaries, libraries and tests.
 A `BUILD.bazel` file defines a [Bazel package](https://bazel.build/concepts/build-ref#packages).
 - `bazel/`: Centralized folder for custom Bazel definitions and configuration of external sources.
+This folder could also be called something like `tools`, this depends on the project.
+The same is true for all sub-folders mentioned here.
-- `bazel/scripts/`: Centralized folder for Bash wrapper scripts for Bazel, e.g. for running the [Starlark formatter](#starlark-formatter), [Bazel-diff](#bazel-diff) or the [LTE integration tests](#lte-integration-tests).
+- `bazel/scripts/`: Centralized folder for Bash wrapper scripts for Bazel, e.g. for running the [Starlark formatter](#starlark-formatter) or [Bazel-diff](#bazel-diff).
 - `bazel/bazelrcs/name.bazelrc`: Configuration of flags for commands in different environments.
 - `bazel/name.bzl`
     - Custom Bazel code - these are custom [Bazel rules](https://bazel.build/extending/rules), configuration of the tool chain and external dependencies.
-    - In `cpp`, `go` and `python_repositories.bzl`, external repositories are specified.
-These can be local repositories (folder in the environment) or git repositories.
+    - In this example, `cpp`, `go` and `python_repositories.bzl`, specify external repositories.
+These can be e.g. local repositories (folders in the environment) or git repositories.
 - `bazel/external/name.BUILD`: `.BUILD` files for external repositories that are not bazelified.

 ### Starlark